 6. Have Your Own Transportation

 While you should not go into the evening expecting something negative to happen, you should at least be prepared.
-Make sure that you have transportation, so that you can leave at any time.
-If you do not have a car, make sure you that you have access to Uber or Lyft, or that you have enough money to pay for a cab.
+Make sure that you have transportation so that you can leave at any time.
+If you do not have a car, make sure that you have access to Uber or Lyft, or that you have enough money to pay for a cab.
 You could also make arrangements for a friend to pick you up if needed.

-Thanksgiving really matters in recovery.
+Don’t just “give thanks” because a calendar day says so, aim to make it a part of your daily life.
 The success of our sobriety depends on the extent of our gratitude.
 Being grateful keeps us humble and hopeful.
 Give thanks with a grateful heart for your sobriety.
 Count your blessings.